-9.1.1 Schooling Requirements Package
+11.1.1 Schooling Requirements Package Bands 2-6

 A Schooling Requirements Package should be provided by the SRSS Provider for each child prior to the child commencing school.

-Note the Schooling Requirements Package for Bands 4-6 is only available for IMA families with children aged 16 years or under.
+\Note - for Bands 4-6, the Schooling Requirements Package is only available for IMA families with children aged 16 years or under who are in receipt of income support.

 The initial package is costed at up to \$450 per child and actual expenditure should be entered in the Service Provider Portal as 'Payment Confirmation - Schooling Requirements Package' (this does not require departmental approval for provision).
-SRSS recipients are able to retain the Schooling Requirements Package when they transition out of the SRSS Programme.
+SRSS recipients are able to retain the Schooling Requirements Package when they transition out of the SRSS Program.